Home> Practice Areas >Insurance Bad Faith

 Bad faith is usually related to an unreasonable refusal by the insurance company to settle

-During the case, there may have been an opportunity, during settlement negotiations or at mediation for the insurance company to have settled the claim within those policy limits but didn’t because of some poor strategy or negotiating ploy that failed.
-The obligation of good faith which exists between the insurer and the insured requires the insurance company to act in your best interest and if there is a reasonable opportunity to settle the claim within policy limits, they must have acted reasonable and with your best interests in mind.
+During the case, there may have been an opportunity, during settlement negotiations or at mediation, for the insurance company to have settled the claim within those policy limits but didn’t because of some poor strategy or negotiating ploy that failed.
+The obligation of good faith which exists between the insurer and the insured requires the insurance company to act in your best interest, and if there is a reasonable opportunity to settle the claim within policy limits, they must have acted reasonably and with your best interests in mind.

-Where the insured can show that the insurance company failed to act in the insured’s best interest but instead acted solely in their own best interests, the Company may be responsible in damages for that act of bad faith.
+Where the insured can show that the insurance company failed to act in the insured’s best interest but instead acted solely in their own best interests, the insurance company may be responsible for damages that resulted from that act of bad faith.

-Very frequently, where the case goes to the jury and results in a verdict beyond coverage, the insurance company may be forced to pay the surplus amount if a court finds that they acted in bad faith.
-Sometimes, the at-fault defendant will transfer and assign the bad faith claim against the insurance company to the plaintiff and by agreement, absolve their liability for the surplus judgment.
-This would allow the original accident victim to pursue the bad faith claim against you insurance company.
+Very frequently, where the case goes to the jury and results in a verdict beyond coverage, the insurance company may be forced to pay the surplus if a court finds that they acted in bad faith.
+Sometimes, the at-fault defendant will transfer and assign the bad faith claim against the insurance company to the plaintiff and, by agreement, absolve their liability for the surplus judgment.
+This would allow the original accident victim to pursue the bad faith claim against the insurance company.

 Is it a good idea to hire private counsel?

-Many individuals who find themselves alleged to have caused the injury, hire private counsel to make sure their rights are being properly protected.
-Given the complicated relationship between the insurance company and the lawyer designated and furnished to you through your insurance policy, hiring private counsel seems prudent.
+Many individuals who are alleged to have caused the injury hire private counsel to ensure their rights are being properly protected.
+Given the complicated relationship between the insurance company and the lawyer designated and furnished to them through their insurance policy, hiring private counsel seems prudent.

-Private Counsel can monitor the progress of settling the case and influence the insurance company’s counsel to make sure they act in the insured’s best interests in settling the case within policy limits.
+Private counsel can monitor the progress of settling the case and influence the insurance company’s counsel to make sure they act in the insured’s best interests in deciding the case within policy limits.

 Selection of a Lawyer for a Bad Faith Claim

-Claims for bad faith arise from cases involving negligence, civil trial law, products liability and in most claims where there is a policy of insurance in effect where counsel is being provided as an incident to the policy of insurance.
-Lawyers who focus in representing parties in bad faith claims are primarily civil trial or personal injury lawyers.
+Claims for bad faith arise from cases involving negligence, civil trial law, product liability, and, in most claims, where a policy of insurance is in effect, where counsel is being provided as an incident to the policy of insurance.
+Lawyers who focus on representing parties in bad faith claims are primarily civil trial or personal injury lawyers.

 loading...